Find a plan.

 Medicaid eligibility is also calculated on a monthly basis, so even if you earned more than 138% of the poverty level earlier in the year, or expect to do so later in the year, MassHealth can serve as temporary coverage during a time when your income is low.
 Once your income picks back up, you and your dependents will be eligible for a special enrollment period (triggered by loss of eligibility for Medicaid) during which you can change to private coverage offered via the Massachusetts marketplace.

 Yes.
-Starting in 2006, Massachusetts residents were required by law to have qualifying health insurance coverage or to pay a penalty when filing a state tax return (uninsured residents who qualify for an exemption do not have to pay a penalty).
+Since 2006, Massachusetts residents have been required by law to have qualifying health insurance coverage or to pay a penalty when filing a state tax return (uninsured residents who qualify for an exemption do not have to pay a penalty).

 From 2014 to 2018, Massachusetts suspended collection of its individual mandate penalty because the federal government had a similar penalty.
 But Massachusetts began imposing the state-based penalty again in 2019, after the federal penalty was reduced to $0.